All Products

 How do I copy data across instances?

-Log on to the Linux instances, install the lrzsz tool, run the rz command to upload files to one Linux instance, and then run the sz command to download the files to the other Linux instance.
+Log on to the instance and install lrzsz.
+You can then use the rz command to upload data and the sz command to download data.

-You can also run the sz command to download files to your computer and then run the rz command to upload these files to the other Linux instance.
+You can use the sz command to download data to your computer, and then employ the rz command to upload that data to a different instance.

-We recommend that you use the SFTP tool to download files from the Linux instance to your computer and then use the FTP service to upload the files to the Windows instance.
+It is recommended to download files from the Linux instance to your computer using the SFTP tool and then upload them to the Windows instance using the FTP service.